 Contact details: Our contact details are displayed under 'Contact.

-Instructions for Authors: Detailed guidelines for authors is under author's intruction.
+Instructions for Authors: Detailed guidelines for authors are under the author's instruction.

 Article level metrics: We provide article level metrics (ALM), which is found below the abstract of each article.
 This is part of the open journal systems software.
 We do not have any control over its functionality.